DiscreteMaths/DM04-Functions/KitmanLabs-NRyan.md

 # Future Goals
 The challenge for Kitman Labs?
 Growing beyond professional sports.
 They state that they see a system like theirs as a benefit to all athletes.
 Believing that if there's an opportunity to reduce injuries, it needs to be explored.
-But while currently lower-level coaches and athletes may not have the resources to acquire and use such a comprehensive system.
-Founder Stephen Smith believes that time will tell and that the future for Kitman Labs is that they'll be the gold standard platform across all sports.
+But while currently lower-level coaches and athletes may not have the resources to acquire and use such a comprehensive system, founder Stephen Smith believes that a time will come when they will and that the future for Kitman Labs is that they'll be the gold standard platform across all sports.